FAQS

 What academic support is available to students?

 The Student Success Center is the headquarters for student support.
 A signature Student Success program is the Academic Excellence Workshops (AEW).
 Students register for AEWs at the beginning of the semester and they meet weekly with their workshop groups.
-These workshops are aligned with key courses such as calculus, statics, dynamics, etc. The workshop consists of 6-8 student participants and a upper-class student facilitator.
+These workshops are aligned with key courses such as calculus, statistics, dynamics, etc. The workshop consists of 6-8 student participants and an upper-class student facilitator.
 They work on problems that are aligned with a particular course that all of the participants are taking in that semester.
 Many students attribute their academic success in part to their participation in AEW.

 It is also important to note that students have excellent opportunities to establish strong connections with their professors.
 Students are always welcome to meet with their professors during their office hours – just to say hello or to ask for assistance with a concept discussed in the course.
 In addition, teaching assistants, who work closely with faculty to ensure student learning, are excellent resources, and TAs also have office hours.